bhavyasri9/capgemini-data-engineering-training/README.md

 # capgemini-data-engineering-training

-This repository is used to track my learning progress, tasks, and the concepts I have learned during the training.
+This repository is used to track my work, learning progress, tasks, and the concepts I have learned during the Data Engineering training.